wirbel-at-vdr-portal/Lazarus2YTDL/README.md

 Usage:
 1. Paste a download address into the first Edit component.
+   If you are using a version from 12 Nov 2022 or newer, you may use the _ClipBoard_ button to paste directly into this field.

 2. Define a template for the filename in the second Edit component.
 If you have never done so, you should read